hellocatfood/algorave-checklist/readme.md

 ## Visuals

 ### Layout of space
-As an organiser be sure to know your venue.
+**Organisers:** Be sure to know your venue.
 This includes simple things like entrances, exits and car parks but also important things like equipment storage, backstage areas.
 Communicate this with performers before the event.
-As a performer if you have any access requirements that weren't addressed by the organiser make them known before the event.
+**Performers**: If you have any access requirements that weren't addressed by the organiser make them known before the event.

 ### Is visualist visible
 This is a question for both the performer and organiser.
 Algoraves are leading the way in making sure the visualist takes centre stage alongside the musician.
 As a performer do you want to be on stage?